microsoft/WhatTheHack/xxx-FabricRealTimeAnalytics/Student/Challenge-00.md

 ## Introduction

-Thank you for participating in the FabricRealTimeAnalytics What The Hack.
+Thank you for participating in the Fabric Real-time Analytics What The Hack.
 Before you can hack, you will need to set up some prerequisites.

 ## Common Prerequisites